glennpai/aruix-api/README.md

 - `npm run start:dev` - Run app in watch mode.
 Server will restart on file save.
 - `npm run start:debug` - Run app in debug mode.
 Enables debug console logs.
 - `npm run clean` - Remove **all** local build artifacts and reinstall dependencies with NPM.
 This can take a while.
-- `lint` - Lint relevent files, fixing format issues.
+- `npm run lint` - Lint relevent files, fixing format issues.
 Run this often and see less format errors overall.

 ## Todo